• Skip to primary navigation

 Total Time

 Instant Pot Beef and Broccoli is a one-pot Chinese style meal that is as good as take out!
-This pressure cooker beef and broccoli recipe has lots of flavor, with tender strips of beef, rice, and broccoli.
+Lots of flavor, with tender strips of beef, broccoli, and rice.

 Course: Dinner